Morning Note: Market news and an update from Prudential

 As a diversified international operator, with strong branding, leadership positions, and distribution channels, Prudential is expected to benefit from the favourable structural opportunities in its key markets driven by a growing middle class and ageing population.
 The company operates in markets with a combined population of four billion people that are expected to collectively generate incremental annual gross written premiums of almost $1 trillion in 2033 compared with 2022.

-Last year, the company set out its 2027 financial and strategic objectives, one of which is to grow new business profit at a compound annual rate of 15%-20%.
-The group is also aiming to deliver double-digit compound annual growth in operating free surplus generated from in-force insurance and asset management business.
+The company has set out its 2027 financial and strategic objectives, one of which is to grow new business profit at a compound annual rate of 15%-20% from the level achieved in 2022.
+The group is also aiming to deliver double-digit compound annual growth in operating free surplus generated from in-force insurance and asset management business to deliver at least $4.4bn.

 Source: Bloomberg